 The Council has adopted a local code of corporate governance based on recommended best practice, which reflects the governance framework developed by CIPFA/SOLACE.
 This sets out the systems by which the Council directs and controls its functions.
-This code was reviewed twice (on a half yearly basis) during the year with an updated on actions and areas identified for improvement.
+This code was reviewed twice (on a half yearly basis) during the year with an updated action plan to progress areas identified for improvement.